pkmoore/ISTextension/evaluation.md

 Specifically, we used AFL and Mutiny...

 ## Method

+We gathered a group of YYYY participants from a computer science master's program.
+These students had varying background in relation to software development and automated testing.
+These students all received AAA hours of education on each of these tools.
+This education focused on the tools' initial setup, configuration, usage, and how to interpret the tools' results.
+BBB of the students had used AFL in previous course work.
+None of the students had previous experience with Mutiny or CrashSimulator.

 The 20 participants in this study received instruction on the configuration and usage of the above tools as well as CrashSimulator.
 We asked these users to test popular real-world applications with the goal of identifying new bugs and